 Figure 2-7 Device Management Interface

 - 3. Check the device status from the device list, and select an inactive device. - 4.
-Click the Activate button to pop up the Activation interface. - 5.
+Click Activate to pop up the Activation interface. - 5.
 Create a password and input the password in the password field, and confirm the password.